ronflima/feijuca/readme.md

 ## Documentation

-This library's documentation is an on-going project.
-You can read it [here](doc/general.md).
+The library's documentation is fully written in texinfo, in order to be compliant with GNU distribution system and autotools.
+You can read the documentation by compiling and installing the library on your system using _info_ command.

 ## License